ekmett/cadenza/test/README.md

 semantic tests still run.
 This provides targeted compiled-code coverage, not a claim that every regression test runs compiled.

+Frontend tests check independently constructed higher-order types and exact error locations, including shebangs and whitespace prefixes.
+Static rejection must occur before guest output, and the context must remain usable afterward.

+Tooling tests attach real Truffle listeners, inspect retained frames, and request unwind/re-entry to verify that argument setup runs again.
+Host lifecycle tests cancel an executing loop at an observable checkpoint and verify shared-engine isolation.
+Statement-limit tests exercise the public polyglot API on both backends, including infinite recursion with a bounded watchdog.
+Bytecode tests check that unsupported root events are absent rather than accepting unmatched entries as valid profiler data; ordinary statement returns and guest-error exits are checked separately from the documented tail-transfer limitation.

 Use the separate JMH workloads to measure allocation and throughput changes.

 ## Test sensitivity check, 2026-09-22